Balanced Scorecard : Strategic Management System-2Human Resource

 In the last Blog we have discussed the basics of BSC, let's start a discussion about four perspectives of BSC.

-A Balance Scorecard looks at an organization from four different perspectives to measure its health, each of these perspectives focuses on various sides of the company and creating a balanced view of the organization.
+A Balanced Scorecard looks at an organization from four different perspectives to measure its health, each of these perspectives focuses on various sides of the company and creates a balanced view of the organization.

 This perspective views organizational financial performance and the uses of financial resources.